 Hosted by United States Nuclear Regulatory Commission

-The Committee on Radiation Protection and Public Health (CRPPH) of the OECD Nuclear Energy Agency invites governmental and technical support organisations involved in emergency management, and particularly those developing or involved in related processes for stakeholder involvement to attend the OECD/NEA Workshop on Practices and Experiences in Stakeholder Involvement for Post Nuclear Emergency Management.
-The workshop will be held on 12-14 October 2010 in Bethesda, Maryland, USA, hosted by the US Nuclear Regulatory Commission.
+The Committee on Radiation Protection and Public Health (CRPPH) of the OECD Nuclear Energy Agency invited governmental and technical support organisations involved in emergency management, and particularly those who were developing or involved in related processes for stakeholder involvement to attend the OECD/NEA Workshop on Practices and Experiences in Stakeholder Involvement for Post Nuclear Emergency Management.
+The workshop was held on 12-14 October 2010 in Bethesda, Maryland, USA, hosted by the US Nuclear Regulatory Commission.

-The OECD/NEA workshop will provide a forum for participating organisations from many countries to:
+The OECD/NEA workshop provided a forum for participating organisations from many countries to:

 Key lessons in nuclear and radiological emergency preparedness and response (emergency management), identified through events and exercises have led to improvements in emergency arrangements nationally and internationally.
-Among these lessons has been the recognition that the effective management of complex situations created by an emergency requires the involvement of a broad range of stakeholders.
-In this context, stakeholders refer to organisations and individuals, including governmental and non-governmental entities and civil society, that will be involved in or affected by the management of the situation.
+Among these lessons has been the recognition that the effective management of complex situations created by an emergency required the involvement of a broad range of stakeholders.
+In this context, stakeholders referred to organisations and individuals, including governmental and non-governmental entities and civil society, that had been involved in or affected by the management of the situation.
 To be effective, such involvement must begin and be organised as part of preparedness.
-This fact has been incorporated into the International Commission on Radiological Protection's (ICRP) new recommendations for the protection of people in emergency situations and for those living in long-term contaminated areas after a nuclear accident.
+This fact had been incorporated into the International Commission on Radiological Protection's (ICRP) new recommendations for the protection of people in emergency situations and for those living in long-term contaminated areas after a nuclear accident.

-In parallel, the post-emergency management situation, specifically the preparedness and response aspects associated with consequence management and transition to recovery, has been taken up by the CRPPH Working Party on Nuclear Emergency Matters in its international nuclear emergency exercise (INEX) series.
-Recent exercises addressing consequence management following a nuclear or radiological emergency have clearly demonstrated that the involvement of a range of governmental and non-governmental stakeholders, while posing challenges to emergency management structures, presents opportunities for better identifying and implementing sustainable approaches to longer-term recovery.
-This workshop has been organised to further explore this key aspect of emergency management.
+In parallel, the post-emergency management situation, specifically the preparedness and response aspects associated with consequence management and transition to recovery, had been taken up by the CRPPH Working Party on Nuclear Emergency Matters in its international nuclear emergency exercise (INEX) series.
+Recent exercises addressing consequence management following a nuclear or radiological emergency had clearly demonstrated that the involvement of a range of governmental and non-governmental stakeholders, while posing challenges to emergency management structures, presented opportunities for better identifying and implementing sustainable approaches to longer-term recovery.
+This workshop had been organised to further explore this key aspect of emergency management.

-The objective of the Workshop on Stakeholder Involvement for Post Nuclear Emergency Management is to share practices and experiences in approaches to stakeholder involvement as part of preparedness for consequence management and recovery following a nuclear or radiological emergency.
-The workshop will:
+The objective of the Workshop on Stakeholder Involvement for Post Nuclear Emergency Management was to share practices and experiences in approaches to stakeholder involvement as part of preparedness for consequence management and recovery following a nuclear or radiological emergency.
+The workshop:

-Interested participants are reminded that the workshop will not provide a forum for input into the decision-making processes of specific issues at the local or national level.
+Interested participants were reminded that the workshop would not provide a forum for input into the decision-making processes of specific issues at the local or national level.

-The workshop will include a series of plenary presentations to provide participants with an overview of practices and experiences in stakeholder involvement in emergency preparedness and response from various countries and programmes.
-Follow-up break-out sessions will be held to allow participants to address identified topics and related issues.
-Sessions will be moderated by designated experts to allow participants to discuss their relevant international and national experiences in the context of the topic areas and to identify areas for enhancing stakeholder involvement in post-emergency management.
-Outcomes will be presented in plenary followed by open discussion, with a view towards elaborating ways forward to achieve more effective stakeholder involvement as part of preparedness at the international and national levels.
-The workshop will also include 2 topical sessions.
+The workshop included a series of plenary presentations to provide participants with an overview of practices and experiences in stakeholder involvement in emergency preparedness and response from various countries and programmes.
+Follow-up break-out sessions were held to allow participants to address identified topics and related issues.
+Sessions were moderated by designated experts to allow participants to discuss their relevant international and national experiences in the context of the topic areas and to identify areas for enhancing stakeholder involvement in post-emergency management.
+Outcomes were presented in plenary followed by open discussion, with a view towards elaborating ways forward to achieve more effective stakeholder involvement as part of preparedness at the international and national levels.
+The workshop also included 2 topical sessions.

-Following the workshop, the proceedings (presentations, discussion summaries and conclusions) will be prepared and made available to participants and other interested parties.
+Following the workshop, the proceedings (presentations, discussion summaries and conclusions) were prepared and made available to participants and other interested parties.

-Participants are asked to indicate their preferred break-out session when registering for the workshop, although this may be adjusted by the organisers to facilitate discussions.
+Participants wee asked to indicate their preferred break-out session when registering for the workshop, although this might have been adjusted by the organisers to facilitate discussions.

-The working language of the workshop will be English.
+The working language of the workshop was English.

-The workshop is addressed to governmental, technical support and other relevant professional organisations involved in emergency management, and particularly those developing, or involved, in related processes for stakeholder involvement, such as:
+The workshop was addressed to governmental, technical support and other relevant professional organisations involved in emergency management, and particularly those developing, or involved, in related processes for stakeholder involvement, such as:

-Interested individuals are requested to register for the workshop with the NEA by the noted deadline.
-Organisers may limit participation in accordance with the workshop venue and format.
+Interested individuals were requested to register for the workshop with the NEA by the noted deadline.
+Organisers may have limited participation in accordance with the workshop venue and format.

-The workshop will be held 12-14 October 2010 at the Bethesda North Marriott Hotel & Conference Center (Bethesda, Maryland).
+The workshop was held 12-14 October 2010 at the Bethesda North Marriott Hotel & Conference Center (Bethesda, Maryland).
 Information on the meeting venue and accommodations can be found here.